FileZilla Native Integration #

 Please note that Storj does not know or store your encryption passphrase, so if you lose it, you will not be able to recover your files.

 Access Grant is generated.
 The Access Grant will only display once.
 Save this information in a password manager or wherever you prefer to store sensitive information.

 To download the latest release of FileZilla, navigate to https://filezilla-project.org/download.php?show_all=1 and select the version appropriate for your operating system, then install FileZilla.

 Open the Site Manager by clicking on the leftmost icon.

-Select the 'New Site' option from the pop-up window.
+Select the ‘New Site’ option

 To upload a file to your local machine, simply drag it from the local to the remote site (on the decentralized cloud), as shown below: